 Then there's subject matter.

 Then there's the gray area; some stories might have politics in them but not be about the politics.
 I'd say Game of Thrones was an example of this, as is The Witcher 3.
 This is because politics exist in The Witcher 3, but the story is focused on the characters, primarily Geralt, and not on the politics.
 Also there are other things besides politics in The Witcher 3.
 There's also a sky and grass, but the story isn't about grass or clouds.
 There's buildings in The Witcher 3, but the game isn't about architecture.
 The mere existence of something in a piece of art doesn't make it the focus of that art.
-Of course, these loons believe that politics is more important than architecture, so if a video game featured both politics and a focus on architecture, they'd argue it was about politics and not architecture, which might disgruntle a passionate architecture nerd somewhere.
+Of course, these loons believe that politics is more important than architecture, more important than any other subject, so if a video game featured both politics and a focus on architecture, they'd argue it was about politics and not architecture, which might disgruntle a passionate architecture nerd somewhere.

 "What's that?
 You really like world-building and character development and think The Witcher 3 is about those things since they're a prominent feature of the story?
 Fuck you, it has politics in it so it's not about those other things."